T-Mobile Employee and Contractor

 Geolocation data

-Including approximate location data such as based on your IP address, and location data such as office location, conference room booking locations, and travel location information described above.
+Like approximate location data based on your IP address, as well as office location, conference room booking locations, travel location, and precise location, where applicable.

 Audio, electronic, visual, or similar information